Network

 Network Map

-Inner Ring nodes monitor the state of NeoFS storage nodes.
+Inner Ring nodes monitor state of NeoFS storage nodes.
 Using this information, they maintain up-to-date Network Map.
 It is a multi-dimensional graph where nodes have attributes and are grouped by those attributes and their values.
 This allows using a special data placement function to find nodes that would store an object when putting or getting it in/from NeoFS network.

 This approach allows not having any centralized meta-data storage keeping object's locations and not re-balancing data with every joining or leaving storage node, as it happens in DHT-based systems.